 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Sumida's score of 27 is higher than 53% of the industry.
+Sumida's score of 27 is lower than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 As of the latest available data, Sumida Corporation, headquartered in Japan, does not report any specific carbon emissions figures.
 The company has not established any near-term or long-term reduction targets, nor has it committed to a net-zero goal.
 Previous commitments to emissions reductions have been removed, indicating a lack of formalised climate targets at this time.
 Sumida Corporation operates within the Electrical Equipment and Machinery sector and has not cascaded any emissions data from a parent or related organisation.
 The absence of reported emissions data suggests that the company may be in the early stages of developing its climate strategy or may not yet have publicly disclosed its emissions profile.
 In summary, while Sumida Corporation has not set specific emissions reduction targets or reported emissions data, it is essential for the company to establish a clear climate commitment to align with industry standards and expectations.